roberto-triumph/triumph4php/docs/php-linter.md

 In this example, `$arrMatches` is not initialized in the code, but the function that is called initializes it.

-Initially, triumph4php's linter had labelled this as an error.
+Initially, triumph4php's linter had labeled this as an error.
 However, while testing the linter against various open source projects, there was quite a bit of false positives since preg_match is a pretty common function and many people use the function like in the example.